Toilet-related injuries and deaths: Injuries caused by animals

-There are also injuries caused by animals.
-Some black widow spiders like to spin their web below the toilet seat because insects abound in and around it.
+Animals also cause injuries.
+Some black widow spiders prefer to spin their webs below the toilet seat due to the presence of insects that can inhabit and surround it.
 Therefore, several people have been bitten while using a toilet, particularly outhouse toilets.
 Although there is immediate pain at the bite site, these bites are rarely fatal.
-The danger of spiders living beneath toilet seats is the subject of Slim Newton's comic 1972 country song The Redback on the Toilet Seat.
+The danger of spiders living beneath toilet seats is the subject of Slim Newton's comic 1972 country song "The Redback on the Toilet Seat".

-It has been reported that in some cases rats crawl up through toilet sewer pipes and emerge in the toilet bowl, so that toilet users may be at risk of having a rat crawl up their buttocks.
+It has been reported that in some cases rats crawl up through toilet sewer pipes and emerge in the toilet bowl, so that toilet users may be at risk of having a rat bite their buttocks.
 Many rat exterminators do not believe this, as pipes, at generally six inches (15 centimeters) wide, are too large for rats to climb and are also very slippery.
-Reports by janitors are always on the top floor, and could involve the rats on the roof, entering the soil pipe through the roof vent, lowering themselves into the pipe and then into the toilet.
+Reports by janitors are always on the top floor, and could involve the rats on the roof, entering the soil pipe through the roof vent, lowering themselves into the pipe, and then into the toilet.

-In May 2016, an 11 ft snake, a reticulated python, emerged from a squat toilet and bit the man using it on his penis at his home in Chachoengsao Province, Thailand.
-Both victim and python survived.
+In May 2016, an 11-foot snake, a reticulated python, emerged from a squat toilet and bit the man using it on his penis at his home in Chachoengsao Province, Thailand.
+Both the victim and the python survived.

 Self-induced injury

 Some instances of toilet-related deaths are attributed to the drop in blood pressure due to the parasympathetic nervous system during bowel movements.
-This effect may be magnified by existing circulatory issues.
+Existing circulatory issues may magnify this effect.
 It is further possible that people succumb on the toilet to chronic constipation, because the Valsalva maneuver is often dangerously used to aid in the expulsion of feces from the rectum during a bowel movement.
-According to Sharon Mantik Lewis, Margaret McLean Heitkemper and Shannon Ruff Dirksen, the "Valsalva maneuver occurs during straining to pass a hardened stool.
+According to Sharon Mantik Lewis, Margaret McLean Heitkemper, and Shannon Ruff Dirksen, the "Valsalva maneuver occurs during straining to pass a hardened stool.
 If defecation is suppressed over long periods, problems can occur, such as constipation or stool impaction.
-Defecation can be facilitated by the Valsalva maneuver.
+The Valsalva maneuver can facilitate defecation.
 This maneuver involves contraction of the chest muscles on a closed glottis with simultaneous contraction of the abdominal muscles."
 This means that people can die while "straining at stool."
 In chapter 8 of their Abdominal Emergencies, David Cline and Latha Stead wrote that "autopsy studies continue to reveal missed bowel obstruction as an unexpected cause of death".

 A 2001 Sopranos episode "He is Risen" shows a fictional depiction of the risk, when the character Gigi Cestone has a heart attack on the toilet of his social club while straining to defecate.